 The curly girl method, not the curly girl madness

-Before I start though, I wanted to clarify (pardon the pun) something about the curly girl method, and that’s this.
+Before I start though, I wanted to clarify (pardon the pun) something about the curly girl method.
 The curly girl method is precisely that; a method.
 It’s not a strict regime that you have to follow to the letter.

 One of the reasons that there’s a lack of definitive advice for UK curly girls is that there’s just no one-size-fits-all solution.
 Some aspects of the method will work for some, others won’t.
 That’s perfectly ok though!

-I’ve known a lot of people who try the curly girl method and give up after a few weeks because they didn’t think they were getting results.
+I’ve known a lot of people who tried the curly girl method and gave up after a few weeks because they didn’t think they were getting results.
 Part of this, aside from the lack of beginner-friendly information, is that it’s easy to get hung up on the idea of ‘doing it right’.